-Packed with added free sugars, unhealthy fats, excessive salt, along with other highly processed and artificial ingredients, UPF not only contributes to ill health, it takes the place of real, whole foods that supply our bodies with the nutrition required to be well.
+Packed with added free sugars, unhealthy fats, and excessive salt, along with other highly processed and artificial ingredients, UPF not only contributes to ill health, it takes the place of real, whole foods that supply our bodies with the nutrition required to be well.
 The result?
 A broad range of health issues across the population.

 Step 3: Manage toxin exposure

 Compounds leached from plastic containers, synthetic chemicals found in body and hair care products, and the use of pesticides are a few examples of substances the liver has to contend with.
-Not to mention additional load from smoking and illicit drug use.
+Not to mention the additional load from smoking and illicit drug use.